jpetazzo/rabbitmq-on-dotcloud-ALPHA/README.md

 RabbitMQ is set with a default hightide mark for memory of 32M you can adjust this by setting an environment variable called RABBITMQ_HIGHWATERMARK

     dotcloud env set RABBITMQ_HIGHWATERMARK=128

+Make sure you don't give RabbitMQ more memory than you have given to your service.
+You can scale the service verticaly with the command

+    dotcloud scale mq:memory=256M

 ### Limitations